syz16/irvington-math-club.github.io/_pages/edit.md

 ---
 We write the content for the pages in Markdown.
 It is mostly just plain text.
 You will have to [learn Markdown](https://www.markdowntutorial.com/) in order to write content for the site.

-StackEdit is trash, let's not use that anymore

 Go to [the repository](https://github.com/irvington-math-club/irvington-math-club.github.io) to edit.

 You have to make a GitHub account before you can make any edits.
-Tell the account name to the primary website admin, then they'll give you edit access.
+Tell your account name to the primary website admin, then they'll give you edit access.

 ## Posts

-Posts are individual ... posts ... tagged with a date and category
+Posts are individual posts tagged with a date and category

 ### Editing an existing post